 Critical thinking is vital for leaders

 If you are a leader or want to become one, you probably know the importance of critical thinking.
 You need to be able to look at any issue objectively and address it in a way that allows you to evaluate it and form a judgment.
 This is the base of any piece of advice that you might want to give away to your team, so you should make sure that you can get it right.

 Unfortunately, not everybody has critical thinking as one of their strengths.
 It requires a lot of exercising since childhood, and you might have been lucky enough to be in an environment that stimulates it for you well enough.
 Good news is that, no matter how old are you, you still can develop your critical thinking by following one of our tips below:

 # 1 – Write about your day

 Journalism is one of the best ways to develop critical thinking.
-It allows you to review your day, take a step back, and try to make sense of what happened with you – fundamental steps to a critical thinking development.
+It allows you to review your day, take a step back, and try to make sense of what happened to you – fundamental steps to a critical thinking development.
 So give it a go, even if you don’t feel like doing it daily.
-And if you want to take the opportunity also to brush up your writing skills, you can always contract an online service, such as Essay Republic, to help you out
+And if you want to take the opportunity also to brush up your writing skills, you can always contact an online service, such as the Essay Republic, to help you out

 # 2 – A Problem a Day